Skip to main content

 1. Expertise in Mental Health Diagnosis and Treatment Planning

-Psychiatrists are medical doctors (MDs) who specialize in the diagnosis and treatment of mental illness , meaning we understand the full spectrum of psychiatric conditions—such as depression, PTSD, anxiety, bipolar disorder, substance abuse, etc., and how ketamine fits into an individualized treatment plan.
+Psychiatrists are medical doctors (MDs) who specialize in the diagnosis and treatment of mental illness, meaning we understand the full spectrum of psychiatric conditions, such as depression, PTSD, anxiety, bipolar disorder, substance abuse, etc., and how ketamine fits into an individualized treatment plan.

 Many non-psychiatric practices administering ketamine treatments are exclusively offering that service, but none of the other key components that go into a comprehensive treatment plan for patients with mental health disorders.
 Their foundational training is focused on their primary specialty, and they may not have the breadth and depth of knowledge to adequately treat complex psychiatric conditions.
 Can you imagine coming to a psychiatrist for a torn ACL or a broken hip?
 You should see an orthopedic surgeon for those.
 Similarly, you should see a psychiatrist to treat your mental health.

-Our mental health providers have extensive experience:
+Mental health providers have extensive experience:

-1. Integrated Medication Management
+2. Integrated Medication Management

-Our team understands how ketamine interacts with other psychiatric medications (SSRIs, mood stabilizers, antipsychotics, etc.) and how to manage those interactions safely.
+A psychiatric team understands how ketamine interacts with other psychiatric medications (SSRIs, mood stabilizers, antipsychotics, etc.) and how to manage those interactions safely.

 A non-psychiatric practice might not know that certain psychotropics blunt ketamine's effects, or that some psychotropics may work better than others when paired with ketamine to maximize a patient’s response.

-1. Ongoing Mental Health Support
+3. Ongoing Mental Health Support

 Non-psychiatric providers typically provide ketamine using a model of simple, symptom-focused treatment, not wrap-around, longitudinal mental health care.

-1. Ethical and Clinical Oversight
+4. Ethical and Clinical Oversight

 Palo Alto Mind Body brings a behavioral health ethics framework to ketamine therapy, including: